pierrelux/ift6162-hw2-2025/ASSIGNMENT.md

 **Setup**: Run `python scripts/demo.py` to test environments.
 See `docs/model.md` for physics background.

 **Physics model**: Based on Cantisani et al., "Dynamic modeling and simulation of a flash clay calciner" (2018).
-The physics implementation is reproduced from the paper at https://github.com/pierrelux/flash-clay-calciner—this assignment adds control on top of that dynamics model.
+The physics implementation is reproduced from the paper at https://github.com/pierrelux/flash-clay-calciner this assignment adds control on top of that dynamics model.

 ## Logistics